Bernst4315/Leitner-Flash-Card-App/README.md

-# Leitner-Flash-Card-App
+# Leitner-FlashCard-App

-This application is a study tool usefull for a student in high school or university, or for the autodidact learning a new topic.
+This is a flashcard application made using React, Javascript, Node.js, MongoDB, Mongoose, and Express.
+It is a study tool useful for a student in high school or university, or for the autodidact learning a new topic.
+It enables users to create multiple decks of personalized flashcards so that topics can be easily organized.
-It uses the Leitner System where flash cards that are easy are studied less often, but harder ones are studied more frequenstly, which enables the learner to focus on harder principles and vocabulary.

-Enables user to create decks of flash cards.
-Ones that are correct are moved into a deck that will be studies less often, while the cards that are answered incorrectly are reset to the daily study deck.
-There is an option for the user to review any flash card at any time.
+In the future, it will incorporate the Leitner system, which is a system of spaced repetition.
+If flashcards are easy, they will come up less often; however, the more difficult ones will appear more frequently.
+This will allow users to focus on more difficult concepts and streamline the process to comprehension and mastery.